Shell Customization

 # older entries will be overwritten if the size is exceeded

-# use negative number for unlimited size
+# use a negative number for unlimited size

 HISTSIZE=2000